DJRamosA/AC-PLT/README.md

 ## Requirements

 This project runs under ``python==3.10.9``.
-You can install all the libraries using pip install -r src\requirements.txt.
+You can install all the libraries using ``pip install -r src\requirements.txt``.
 The original code uses the vectors of the [Spanish-word-embedding](https://github.com/dccuchile/spanish-word-embeddings#word2vec-embeddings-from-sbwc) (specifically the Binary format .bin.gz).
 After you download the file, add it to the data folder.
 In the case of an English dataset, you can use the [word2vec-google-news-300](https://huggingface.co/fse/word2vec-google-news-300/tree/main).
 Remember that the English version has not been tested.

 ## Uses

 ### Suggestion
 The jupyter notebook file [AC_PLT.ipynb](/src/AC_PLT.ipynb) has the main code and the corresponding instructions.
-To use this model the dataset needs to be in a csv file with the three following columns: concept (the name of the concept, e.g. DOG), feature (the raw property listed by a subject, e.g. “has four legs”, and the code manually assigned by a human coder to the raw property (e.g., “quadruped”) (please keep the order of the columns, but the labels of the head columns are not important).
+To use this model the dataset needs to be in a CSV file with the three following columns: concept (the name of the concept, e.g. DOG), feature (the raw property listed by a subject, e.g. “has four legs”, and the code manually assigned by a human coder to the raw property (e.g., “quadruped”) (please keep the order of the columns, but the labels of the head columns are not important).

 The *Important Variables* section of the code contains the main variables for the model, which may be changed according to your needs:
 - `pathTrainData`: The path and name of the file that contains the training dataset.